 Buying a local SIM card will reduce your roaming charges.

-With its robust economy and impressive nightlife, Lebanon is a top global destination for both tourists and business people.
-With capital city Beirut one of the top destinations in the world for nightlife, going to Lebanon can get pricey.
-So anything you can do to lower your other costs saves money that you can put towards enjoying yourself.
+With its robust economy and impressive nightlife, Lebanon is a top destination for both tourists and business people.
+With its capital city Beirut classed as one of the top destinations in the world for nightlife, going to Lebanon can get pricey.
+Why not cut corners in other areas to save money to put towards enjoying yourself.

 A great way to reduce costs while you’re in Lebanon is to use a local prepaid SIM card.
-Lebanon has high quality cell phone coverage, but there are only two providers in the country.
-You can get 5GB of data from one of Lebanon’s prepaid SIM card providers for about $25.
-SimCorner's prepaid SIM cards let you enjoy local call, text and data rates in dozens of countries around the world.
+Lebanon has high quality network coverage, but there are only two providers to choose from.
+You can get 5GB of data from one of Lebanon’s prepaid SIM card provider for about £22.

 There are two main telco operators in Lebanon: Touch and Alfa.
 Both are owned by the state and managed by foreign companies from Saudi Arabia and Egypt.
 The two companies have similar pricing plans, but Alfa has the better overall coverage, particularly if you are traveling outside of Beirut.

 To help fight against illegal activities, the government requires that you carry and present a passport along with another form of identification in order to buy a SIM card.
 Both operators reserve the right to call you after activation to verify your identity.
 If you can’t verify that you were the person who bought the SIM card, the operator can block its use.

 Touch was known as MTC until 2012.
 Zain Saudi Arabia manages the network.
 Touch is the leading provider in Lebanon with about 66% of the market share.